nikinclass/RecipeBookProject/README.md

 # RecipeBookProject
-This application a way to let users view recipes up front without having to read someone's life story\
+This application is a way to let users view recipes up front without having to read someone's life story\

 # Backend
 Instructions:\